FluentValidation/FluentValidation/docs/_doc/aspnet/mvc5.md

 ---
 title: ASP.NET MVC 5
+sections:
+  - Getting Started
+  - Known Limitations
+  - Clientside Validation
+  - Manual validation
+  - Validator customization
+  - Validator Interceptors
+  - Specifying a RuleSet for client-side messages
+  - Using an Inversion of Control Container
 ---
+<div class="callout-block callout-warning"><div class="icon-holder">*&nbsp;*{: .fa .fa-bug}
+</div><div class="content">
+{: .callout-title}
+#### Important Note

+FluentValidation's support for MVC 5 is considered legacy and has several limitations.
+For an optimal experience, we recommend using FluentValidation with [ASP.NET Core](/aspnet)
+</div></div>

+### Getting Started

-FluentValidation can also be configured to work with legacy ASP.NET MVC 5 projects.
+FluentValidation can be configured to work with legacy ASP.NET MVC 5 projects.

 To enable MVC integration, you'll need to add a reference to the `FluentValidation.Mvc5` assembly from the appropriate NuGet package: